-Nearly 90 people spread across seven states and Mexico have been reported infected from an outbreak traced to Disneyland in Anaheim, California.
+Nearly 90 people spread across seven states and Mexico have been reported infected from an in Anaheim, California.

 California health officials have confirmed at least 74 cases of the disease as of Tuesday, and health officials in Alameda County near San Francisco have placed 30 babies under home isolation.

 Arizona Department of Health Services Director Will Humble toldThe Arizona Republic that the outbreak is at "a critical point," and that he expects the number of cases in his state will "absolutely" increase.
 He said as many as 195 children were exposed to a woman who had the disease last week.

 The overwhelming majority of people infected are unvaccinated, including at least one infant too young to receive the immunization program.

 The outbreak is especially striking, given the fact that as recently as 2000, health authorities had thought the existence of a highly effective vaccine made measles a problem of the past.